 Antonio also studied Urbanism at the University of Calabria and Archaeology at the University of Milan.
-Shortly after his Doctor in Architecture degree and invaluable work experience at the renowned studio Sawaya & Moroni, Antonio moved to the United States and worked as a design consultant for several companies before starting Larosa Design.
+Shortly after graduation and a very invaluable work experience at the renowned studio Sawaya & Moroni, Antonio moved to the United States and worked as a design consultant for several companies before starting Larosa Design.
 For the past 20 years he has worked on a wide range of projects from architecture and interiors, furniture and product design, graphic design, marketing and branding.

-In the early 90’s Antonio arrives in the US to be the creative soul of a brand new showroom in New York called DDC.
-Under Antonio’s visionary guidance Domus Design Collection pioneered a series of revolutionary ideas to bring high-end Italian design to America.
+In the early 90’s Antonio arrives in the US to be the creative soul of a brand new showroom in New York called DDC (Domus Design Collection).
+Under Antonio’s visionary guidance, DDC pioneered a series of revolutionary ideas to bring high-end Italian design to America.
 Antonio designed the three story showroom, the logo, and printed ads.
 He also designed interiors and custom furniture for DDC clients.